 * In the event of rain, this event will be moved to the A.K.
 Hinds University Center

 As part of 糖心Vlog鈥檚 2025 Mountain Heritage Days, the Appalachian Craft Demonstrations at the 糖心Vlog Catafount offer a hands-on experience of the region鈥檚 rich artistic traditions.
 Set in the heart of campus, this engaging event showcases skilled artisans practicing time-honored techniques.
 Visitors can watch, learn, and connect with the cultural heritage of the Southern Appalachians in a relaxed, open-air setting that celebrates creativity and craftsmanship.
+A shape-note singing demonstration will take place at 1:25pm in the Coulter Building Recital Hall.

 This year鈥檚 theme 鈥淢atrilineal Worldmaking (Vision of What鈥檚 Possible)鈥 honors the